October 29, 2019 at 11:46 am #437skin loverParticipant

 My husband is already setting up the enclosure for the sauna and I am considering getting the rubylux near infrared bulbs @grace mentioned.

-Lastly, is the EMF from far infrared sauna not same with that of electrical rubylux bulbs bulbs?November 15, 2019 at 3:49 pm #456
+Lastly, is the EMF from far infrared sauna not same as that of near infrared light therapy bulbs bulbs?November 15, 2019 at 3:49 pm #456grace peachParticipant

 Hey Skin Lover,

-In the course of my experience, I did notice the rubylux NIR bulbs are one of the best out there.
-When compared to far-infrared saunas, a rubylux powered sauna has super low EMF emission.
+In the course of my experience, I did notice the ruby lux NIR bulbs are one of the best out there.
+When compared to far-infrared saunas, a rubylux near infraed powered sauna has super low EMF emissions.

-You might want to hook up an EMF testing kit in your sauna just to see for yourself.
+You might want to hook up an EMF testing kit in your sauna just to check for yourself.